bin123apple/MACM/README.md

 pip install -r requirements.txt
 ```

-2. Enter your OpenAI Key and question

-Enter your OpenAi Key in the `MACM/utils/gpt_robots.py` line 3.
+2. Enter your OpenAi Key in the `MACM/utils/gpt_robots.py` line 3.
 Enter your question in the `MACM/main.py` line 158.
 If you don't enter your question, there will be a `Error processing file` error.

 3. Run